rsalmei/alive-progress/README.md

 ![alive-progress](https://raw.githubusercontent.com/rsalmei/alive-progress/master/img/alive-demo.gif)

-I like to think of it as a new kind of progress bar for python, as it has among other things:
+I like to think of it as a new kind of progress bar for Python, as it has among other things:

 - a **cool live spinner**, which clearly shows your lengthy process did not hang and your ssh connection is healthy;
 - a **visual feedback** of the current speed/throughput, as the spinner runs faster or slower according to the actual processing speed;